FolatheDuckofDuckingburg/PolyClaw/README.md

 ## 🔍 Why polyclaw?

 **polyclaw** is a vendor-independent fork of Claude Code.
-While the original tool locks terminal agentics into a single provider, PolyClaw provides a model-agnostic layer that routes agentic execution across local open-weights, proprietary cloud APIs, and custom enterprise endpoints.
+While the original tool locks terminal agentics into a single provider, polyclaw provides a model-agnostic layer that routes agentic execution across local open-weights, proprietary cloud APIs, and custom enterprise endpoints.

 | Feature | Claude Code | polyclaw |
 | :--- | :--- | :--- |